England Win Fifth Test To Square Ashes Series - UrduPoint

 Occasional bowler Root finally got his man, luring him forward as Jonny Bairstow whipped off the bails.

-Left-arm spinner Jack Leach removed Nathan Lyon and Josh Hazlewood in successive balls, meaning England salvaged pride two months after winning the one-day World Cup for the first time.
+Left-arm spinner Jack Leach removed Nathan Lyon and Josh Hazlewood in successive balls to end the match, two months after England won the one-day World Cup for the first time.

 Broad and Leach both finished with four wickets.